 People hear ‘consensus mechanism’ and they immediately glaze over.
-That’s when I know I’m going to be the loneliest of Lambo drivers.
 But, honestly, it’s not that complicated.

-A consensus mechanism is just a way for a decentralised network (like Bitcoin) to agree on the validity of a transaction.
+A consensus mechanism is just a way for a decentralized network like Bitcoin to agree on the validity of a transaction.
 Consensus must be reached before the next transaction can be processed.
 This, in essence, is how a blockchain operates and remains secure.

 Not all consensus mechanisms are created equal, however, and different blockchains tend to use different methods.
 Proof of Work (PoW) and Proof of Stake (PoS) are the two most popular consensus mechanisms in crypto.
 Bitcoin uses PoW, while many newer projects, like Cardano, use PoS.